Xiao0728/pyterrier/docs/terrier-index-api.rst

 Accessing Terrier's Index API
 -----------------------------

+add a commit by Xiao:

+  this is a test commit

 Once a Terrier index has been built, PyTerrier provides a number of ways to access it.
 In doing so, we access the standard Terrier index API, however, some types are patched by PyTerrier